-Let’s say you’re playing a game of chess.
+Look at it this way: say you’re playing a game of chess.
 Generally speaking, there are two different ways you could play.
-You could plan your moves strategically, each one made specifically to achieve various objectives in order to win the game.
+You could plan your moves strategically; each one made specifically to achieve various objectives in order to win the game.
 Or you could just wing it.
 You can simply try your best to get to your opponent’s King while making reactionary moves in order to protect your pieces.

 Which method seems like it’ll give you the best chance to win?
 Obviously, the first one.
 Whether you’re playing chess or you’re a Chief Human Resources Officer, forward-thinking is a must in order to succeed.
-There are several crucial long-term initiatives that every business implements (or should implement, anyway), but one of the most important is what’s known as workforce planning.
-And one of the most crucial elements of workforce planning is incorporating your telecommuting employees.
+There are several crucial long-term initiatives that every business implements — or should implement, anyway — but one of the most important is what’s known as workforce planning.

 Workforce planning is defined as the process of planning for current and future employment needs.
 The main goal of workforce planning is to make sure that the business always has the human capital it needs in order to run efficiently and effectively, both now and in the future.
 Developing a cost-effective talent acquisition strategy that closes any talent gaps you may have is also a major component.

-Additionally, effective workforce planning includes regular analysis of how productive the business’ employees are, both as a whole and individually.
-If the workforce as a whole or specific groups are underperforming, then changes such as adding a learning management strategy can be developed to increase productivity.
+Additionally, effective workforce planning includes regular analysis of how productive the business’s employees are, both as a whole and individually.
+If the workforce is in any capacity underperforming, then changes such as adding a learning management strategy can be developed to increase productivity.

 Similarly, strategic workforce planning is the process of organizing the needs of the workforce with those of the business, based on long-term business objectives and goals.
 This includes succession planning, which ensures that there’s a plan in place to quickly fill essential management roles (typically with employees that already have the most important skills) when they’re vacated.